-See here, I have been to sea a number of times, and I know my way around a ship.
+See here, I have been to sea a number times, and I know my way around a ship.

-STUBB.
 Been to sea, have ye now?
-A regular chippy old tar with saltwater blood.
+A regular chippy old tar with salt water blood.
 Know anything about whaling?

-ISHMAEL.
 No, sir.
 But I have no doubt that I shall soon learn.

-STUBB.
 Aye, soon enough.

-ISHMAEL.
 Look, I'm merely looking to see the world a bit.

-STUBB.
 Take a look over the weather-deck.
 What d'ye see?

-ISHMAEL.
 Nothing but water.

-STUBB.
 You've seen the world.
 You want to go round Cape Horn to see more?

 (QUEEQUEG takes out a shrunken head from his pouch, ties it to the end of the spear.
-He walks about and waves the head over parts of the ship.)
+He walks about and waves it over parts of the ship.)

-ISHMAEL.
 What's he doing?

-STUBB.
 Blessing the ship.
 Son of a cannibal king, they say.
 Likely roasted more than a few men on that very lance.
 Now he puts it to good use by killing whales.